 - Erectile dysfunction

-- Lower back pain or pain in the bones, including the pelvis, hips or thighs
+- Lower back pain or bone pain, including the pelvis, hips or thighs

 - Pain with ejaculation and/or blood in urine or semen